 Computing is linked to maths, science and design and technology.
 Children at Elmtree are taught the principles of computer science where they investigate computation, how digital systems work and how to use this knowledge through programming.
 The aim is for children to express themselves in a digitally literate way.
 This includes understanding what algorithms are and how they work and having an awareness of how the internet works.

 In Reception the children can use a variety of devices such as Remote Controlled vehicles, Bee-bots and Storyphones.
-They will begin to use programs such as Colour Magic where they can develop their skills of using a mouse and a keyboard to create a picture.
+They will begin to use programs such as Textease where they can develop their skills of using a mouse and a keyboard to create a picture.

 In Year 1 the children develop their programming skills by using digital software to move the Bee-bots in different directions.
 They will also be encouraged to further develop their writing skills using a variety of text based programs where they can change font, sizes, shape and colour.